-Robert Cunningham is the associate director of cyber assurance in the CERT Division at the Software Engineering Institute and is an adjunct professor of cybersecurity at the Institute for Software Research in the School of Computer Science at Carnegie Mellon University.
+Robert Cunningham is the associate director of cyber assurance in the CERT Division at the Software Engineering Institute and is an adjunct professor of cybersecurity at the Institute for Software Research in the School of Computer Science and Electrical and Computer Engineering at Carnegie Mellon University.

-Throughout his time working on cybersecurity, he has been interested in evaluating the performance of security systems.
+Throughout his time working on cybersecurity, a constant has been evaluating the performance of security systems.
 Cunningham has patented security-related technology, presented and published widely, chaired the IEEE Cybersecurity Initiative, and served as founder and general chair for IEEE Cybersecurity Development (SecDev) Conference, among others.
-Cunningham has also served on several national panels and led many national teams.
+Several of his systems have been used to secure government networks.
+Cunningham has also served on national panels and led many national teams.

 1998 Ph.D.
 Cognitive and Neural Systems, Boston University